5 days MOT/MOTE-E

 - Properties of automotive gasoline and impact on the engine: volatility (vapor pressure, ASTM distillation), combustion (decisive factors, knock nature and incidence, definition and measurement of gasoline octane rating), toxicity (benzene, aromatics and olefins contents).
 Corrosiveness and stability.
 Automotive fuels production process pattern.
 Characteristics of the different oil basis produced by refineries.
 Alternative fuels: alcohols, MTBE, ETBE, GNV, GPL.

-Air supply - Performances and forced induction 0.75 day
+Air supply - Performances & forced induction 0.75 day

 - Air supply: pressure waves in inlet and exhaust ducts, influence on volumetric efficiency and on full load performance.
 Design of intake/exhaust valves to optimize volumetric efficiency (1/4 waves, …).